AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 11. Personalized offers

-Shops can use an internet of things system to provide their customers with personalized offers.
-Starbucks, for instance, uses iBeacon technology that sends promotion and sales notifications to the nearest passerby’s phone via Bluetooth.
+Shops can use an Internet of Things system to provide their customers with personalized offers.
+Starbucks, for instance, uses iBeacon technology to send promotions and sales notifications to the nearest passerby’s phone via Bluetooth.

 12. Automated checkouts